jawaad-ahmad/dev-inf/README.md

 Using the vdi-base.ova and the cloud-init-seed.iso built as described below, this section provisions a new VDI.

+Begin by importing the OVA and attaching the ISO as its CD-ROM drive:

     host$ VBoxManage import "${EXPORTED_VMS}/vdi-base.ova" --vsys 0 --vmname ${VM_NAME} && VBoxManage storageattach ${VM_NAME} --storagectl "IDE" --port 0 --device 0 --type dvddrive --medium "${EXPORTED_VMS}/cloud-init-seed.iso"

 Start the VM: